SafeTwice/I18N.DotNet/README.md

 Source code must be adapted following two simple steps:

-- The first step consists in adding a couple of calls during initialization of the program (before any translated string is used):
+- The first step consists in calling during initialization of the program (before any translated string is used) `I18N.DotNet.Global.Localizer.LoadXML()` to load the file that contains the translations,
-  - Call `I18N.DotNet.Global.Localizer.SetTargetLanguage()` to set the language to which strings will be translated.
-  - Call `I18N.DotNet.Global.Localizer.LoadXML()` to load the file that contains the translations.
 - The second step consists in adapting the source code in order to wrap the strings to be translated with a call to `I18N.DotNet.Global.Localize()`.

 ###### Example